revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-5. Can we use Hibernate in. standalone (or console based) applications?
+5.Can we use Hibernate in.standalone (or console based) applications?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)